alex-is-busy-coding/alex-is-busy-coding/README.md

 - 🤖 **AI:** Developing algorithms and models that think and learn like humans.
 - 🌍 **Geospatial Data Science:** Leveraging geographic data to build insightful and impactful solutions.
 - 💻 **Web Development:** Crafting responsive and user-friendly websites.
+- 📊 **Data Visualization:** I have a strong passion for turning complex data into compelling and insightful visual stories.
+Leveraging powerful tools, I create clear and interactive visualizations that enhance understanding and drive decision-making.

 ### I love working with: